midlantica/LovelyBunchOfCoconuts/content/quotes/The-end-of-law-is-not-to-abolish-or-restrain.md

 ---
-title: "The end of law is not to abolish or restrain"
+title: 'The end of law is not to abolish or restrain'
 ---

 ## "The end of law is not to abolish or restrain, but to preserve and enlarge freedom."